daliacoss/membrane/README.md

 sgdk: https://code.google.com/p/sgdk/wiki/Download?tm=2
 sgmake: https://github.com/deckman/sgmake

-1. Install sgdk using the instructions on the following page, but do not go past step 6: https://code.google.com/p/sgdk/wiki/HowToUseSGDK
+1. Compile and install SGDK using the instructions on the following page (ignore the step about "compiling your own project"): https://github.com/Stephane-D/SGDK/wiki/Setup-SGDK-basic
 2. Build and install sgmake using the instructions in sgmake's README file
 3. Run sgmake from this project to create out/Membrane.bin